ogait001/academic-profile/essays.md

 # Essays

-A complete archive of philosophical essays by Oscar Gaitan.
+A bilingual archive of philosophical essays in ontology, philosophy of time, metaphysics, phenomenology, and Catholic theology.

 <ul style="list-style: none; padding-left: 0;">
 {% for post in site.posts %}